 The card is available for a range of traditional building skills occupations and demonstrates achievement of one of the following:

-- the Level 3 NVQ Diploma in Heritage Skills (Construction)
+- Level 3 NVQ Diploma in Heritage Skills (Construction)

-- or in the case of lead workers the Heritage Experienced Leadwork Practical Assessment (HELPA)
+- In the case of lead workers, the Heritage Experienced Leadwork Practical Assessment (HELPA)

 Our activities are informed by research into skills gaps and shortages.
 The latest research, Repair, Maintenance and Energy Efficiency Retrofit of Traditional (pre-1919) Buildings in England and Scotland 2013 has information about the supply and demand of traditional building skills, materials and training provision.